Fate is not a god, spirit, or force that may be prayed to or bargained with.

 They embody fate.

 Fate Chosen are individuals whose lives have become focal points in the weave of fate.
+Fate bends around them and is disturbed.
 Oracles speak of them.
 Signs gather around them.
 Events bend toward or recoil from their actions.

 They do not seek this role.